Megafon halts trans-Arctic cable project Arctic Connect

 The trans-Arctic cable project that has been under planning for several years by Megafon and its Finnish partner Cinia might be put on hold.

 In summer 2020, a Russian survey ship spent three months in remote Arctic waters to map possible underwater routes for the cable.
-Survey operations were to continue in 2021, and in year 2023 the cable connection might be up and running, CEO of MegaFon Gevork Vermishyam said in summer 2020.
+Survey operations were to continue in 2021, and by 2023 the cable connection might be up and running, CEO of MegaFon Gevork Vermishyam said in summer 2020.
 In the course of 2021, a tender on construction works was to be announced.

 That will not happen.